 Castles, Cathedrals, and Monasteries - Ireland is known worldwide for its vast array of castles, cathedrals, and monasteries.
 From Blarney Castle to Cahir Castle to Kilkenny Castle, don't miss out on exploring some of the country's finest and most historic sites.
 The Rock of Cashel, an impressive Gothic cathedral dating back to the 5th century, is a TJ favorite.
 Meanwhile, Dublin boasts a number of phenomenal sites, including St. Patrick's Cathedral, Christ Church Cathedral, and Dublin Castle.

-The Morgan Hotel - A trendy boutique property near Temple Bar in Dublin.
-Check in to an uber-stylish room that’s spacious, fun, and comfortable.
-Then take advantage of the hotel’s cool cocktail bar and Parisian style courtyard.
+The Morgan Hotel - Couples who prefer more modern digs can check into this boutique hotel near Temple Bar in Dublin.
+The minimalist-chic rooms are spacious and comfortable.
+Take advantage of the hotel’s bustling cocktail bar and Parisian-style courtyard.

-Killarney Park Hotel - A charming five-star hotel in downtown Killarney.
-Expect spacious rooms, attentive staff, and top-notch amenities like an on-site spa, fine dining establishments, and well-manicured grounds.
+Killarney Park Hotel - Expect spacious rooms, attentive staff, and top-notch amenities—an on-site spa, a fine dining restaurant, and well-manicured grounds—at this charming five-star hotel in downtown Killarney.

 Park House Hotel - Located right in the city center of Galway, this splendid hotel is known for its exceptional service, well-appointed guest rooms, and fine dining.
 All 84 guest rooms are luxurious and cozy, plus offering great perks like free Wi-Fi and extra large bathrooms.